QxaM/employee-and-work-order-management-1701376738/README.md

 2. **Backend:** Backend is split into multiple microservices
     * **Discovery Service:** Built using Eureka and responsible for registering microservices in the application.
+    * **API Gateway Service:** Built on Spring Cloud Gateway Webflux to run on instances with low resources.
+It is used as the gateway to all other microservices and routes traffic using Discovery.
+It serves as Security Gateway as well.
     * **Authorization Service:** Responsible for all authorization related operations - registration, registration verification, login - see [API docs here](https://authorization-service-0h7q.onrender.com/swagger-ui.html).